 PROJECT COST

 Accenture will agree to assist Enron in the development of the course under a fee for service arrangement for a total cost of $235 an hour for an estimated 890 days ($1,670,000) plus actual out-of-pocket expenses.
 The out-of-pocket expenses will be consistent with our Consulting Services Agreement and include simulation media production costs.
+All of the out of pocket expenses will be confirmed w/Enron prior to committing to such expenses, including travel and lodging arrangements.
 The estimated days and final cost will be reviewed and approved at the completion of design.
 Accenture will bill Enron according to the schedule below which will be modified, if necessary, based on the approved cost at the completion of design.

 Accenture development effort: 890 days